Thomas de Maizière: Later career

-Since leaving government in 2018, Maizère has been serving on the Committee on Finance.
-In addition to his work in parliament, he has been teaching constitutional law at the University of Leipzig.
+After leaving government in 2018, Maizère served on the Committee on Finance.
+In addition to his work in parliament, he taught constitutional law at the University of Leipzig.

-Ahead of the Christian Democrats’ leadership election in 2018, de Maizière publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party’s chair.
+Ahead of the Christian Democrats' leadership election in 2018, de Maizière publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party’s chair.

 Since 2019, de Maizière has been serving as chairman of the Deutsche Telekom Foundation.
 Also in 2019, he was appointed by the Federal Ministry of the Interior, Building and Community to serve on the committee that oversaw the preparations for the 30th anniversary of German reunification.

 In 2020, de Maizière was appointed by NATO Secretary General Jens Stoltenberg to co-chair (alongside A. Wess Mitchell) a group of experts to support his work in a reflection process to further strengthen NATO’s political dimension.

 In May 2020, de Maizière announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.

+Life after politics

+In 2023, de Maizière and Heide Pfarr served as unpaid arbitrators for negotiations between German railway operator Deutsche Bahn and the Railway and Transport Union (EVG).